 David Dee Moore is an Irish singer/songwriter, radio presenter

-Siân lives in S. Wales, UK.
-She sings as a hobby at local folk club sessions,
+Siân lived in S. Wales, UK and sang as a hobby at local folk club sessions,

 I also “met” John through “The Getherin'”.

 John has been so supportive of my music and recruited many of our background singers.
 Although there is a great distance between us (and a rather large “pond”) I am so happy that I have had the opportunity to get to know John and call him my friend.

 John is a singer-songwriter from North West England whose main instrument is a cittern.
 Many of his songs are environmentally or politically charged, and the resonance of the cittern provides an almost choral backing to his solo performances giving them a unique power.
 For his 2019 album “Inheritance” John changed direction, with a much more personal work, covering themes of ancestry, family, and love, and yes, with at least one protest song in the mix.

 The collaborative NIGHTSONG project “The Peasant’s Revolt” saw John and producer Ali Karim joining forces with the superlatively talented Jo Beth Young.
 Released on the evening of the Winter Solstice, 21st December 2020, the album has drawn acclaim from Folk Radio UK (“remarkable, well-researched, historically illuminating, consumately crafted album…both musically esoteric and accessible, haunting and atmospheric, it deserves to be a classic of its kind”), and Fatea Magazine (“Yes it’s dark, it reflects dark times, but it does so in a way that entertains, a way that explains more than it preaches, does so in a way that makes this an album that bears repeated play and one that has so much to give”).